 Need an answer, have a question?

-- How can I enroll in this service?
+- How can I begin to receive this service?